vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2020.09.28 version 1.5.1  =
+ Fixed issue with payment_complete not being called.
+Thanks to espen @ nhg for reporting and debugging

 = 2020.09.14 version 1.5.0  =
  Added support for WooCommerce Gutenberg Blocks: the Checkout block, the All Products blocks and other product blocks.